 Rank-and-file UPS workers say 'yes' to new labor deal

-Rank-and file members of International Brotherhood of Teamsters voted yes to a new five-year collective bargaining agreement that will lift wages for United Parcel Service (UPS) delivery and warehouse workers.
+Rank-and-file members of the International Brotherhood of Teamsters voted yes to a new five-year collective bargaining agreement that will lift wages for United Parcel Service (UPS) delivery and warehouse workers.

 The agreement, reached in July, averted the largest single strike against a company in US history and an estimated $7 billion hit to the US economy.
 The deal covers more than 300,000 employees.